aidantank/Credit_Risk_Analysis/README.md

 - Total Values Tested Low Risk: 17,104
 - Total Values Tested High Risk: 101

-The below results by model focus on summary based on a confusion matrix.
+The results by each model focus on the summary of a confusion matrix.
 The matrix details the number of true positive, true negative, false positive, and false negative results by each model.
-In this case, the low risk and high risk represent the positive/negative values.
+In this case, the low risk and high risk represent positive/negative.
 To determine the predictive nature of each model we will use the below statistics:
 - Accuracy: Percentage of the total predictions the model got correct.
 - Precision: Percentage of the positive predictions the model got correct.
 - Sensitivity: Percentage of the actual positive results the model predicted correct.